ptarau/PythonProvers/README.md

 # PythonProvers
-Intuitionistic Theorem Provers and Formula Generators in Python
+Intuitionistic (and classical) Propositional Theorem Provers and Formula Generators in Python

 ## Tested with python 3.7.0 and pypy 3.5